The Two Deadly Sins of Sales Compensation Planning

 Most organizations can create basic target account lists and assess the potential market using third-party or publicly available data.
 But that is rarely an accurate reflection of the real potential in a region, especially for B2B, tech or service products.

-Instead, we used ‘Max Sales’ as a proxy for value.
+Instead, we used ‘Max Sales’ in their existing customer accounts as a proxy for value.
 We then ranked accounts from highest max sales to lowest max sales and divided them into quintiles where the sum of max sales for each quintile is approximately equal.
 Those quintiles looked something like this:

 Defining Territory Potential Workload